CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/ContentTweaker/Vanilla/Advanced_Functionality/Functions/IItemInteractionForEntity.md

 The IItemInteractionForEntity function can be added to an [Item](/Mods/ContentTweaker/Vanilla/Creatable_Content/Item/) and will be triggered when a player right clicks on an entity with the item.

+NOTE: This class will not exist until a ContentTweaker 1.12 version newer than 4.10.0 is built and released.
+For now, this file is kept for archival purposes, and this notice will be removed when ContentTweaker 1.12 is updated.

 ## Importing the package
 It might be required for you to import the package if you encounter any issues, so better be safe than sorry and add the import.
 `import mods.contenttweaker.IItemInteractionForEntity;`